 The waste service charges are based on user pays principles and recovers such costs as collection, recycling and land fill.

-Council can apply for an increase that is higher than the 2.5% by Council elected not to.
+Council can apply for an increase that is higher than the 2% but Council elected not to.

 The total amount shown on your rate notice will have increased or decreased by a different percentage amount for the following reasons”

 - The valuation of your property relative to the valuations of other properties in the municipal district